DataDink/MappedBinarySerializer/README.md

 binary format, with data-version tolerance, and the speed of traditional run-time binary formatting.

-To accomplish this goal, this approach uses a separated member-map to define the serialized data's shape without being encoded into the binary data itself.
+This approach uses a separated member-map to define the serialized data's shape without being encoded into the binary data itself.
 Readers and writers are pre-compiled runtime based on map/type combinations and aren't required to match type versions.